zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_hba.rst

     {property}
-          Additional properties of the HBA, as described in the :term:`HMC API` (using hyphens (-) in the property names).
+          Additional properties of the HBA, as described in the data model of the 'HBA' element object of the 'Partition' object in the :term:`HMC API` book.
+The property names have hyphens (-) as described in that book.

           | **type**: